Glench/ExtPay/README.md

-# ExtPay — Payments for browser extensions on [extensionpay.com](https://extensionpay.com)
+# ExtPay — Payments for browser extensions
-The JavaScript library for [ExtensionPay.com](https://extensionpay.com), a service to add payments to browser extensions.
+The JavaScript library for [ExtensionPay.com](https://extensionpay.com), a service to easily add payments to browser extensions.
 It uses [webextension-polyfill](https://github.com/mozilla/webextension-polyfill) internally for compatability across browsers.

 Below are the directions for using this library in your browser extension.
 If you learn better by example, you can also view the sample extension: